 Assessment

-UVELPE LogoUVELPE TEST
+UVELPE LogoUVELPE

-All incoming (new) graduate students whose first language is one other than English are required to take the University of Virginia English Language Proficiency Exam (UVELPE).
-CAELC administers the University of Virginia English Language Proficiency Exam at the beginning of each semester.
 The exam is used to determine the general adequacy of English language skills for various academic purposes.
 Any recommendations for further language study are based on the results of the exam.
 Incoming graduate students for whom English is not the first language are required to take the exam.
 Faculty, research associates, and research fellows for whom English is not the first language may also take the exam.
-In the case of a student, exam results and recommendations are forwarded to the student's director of graduate studies, graduate coordinator and associate dean as well as to the student.
-The University of Virginia English Language Proficiency Exam consists of three components: a grammar and vocabulary test, an essay, and an oral assessment.
-The exam usually requires about two hours.
-Results and recommendations are available within a few days to a week.
+Exam results and recommendations are shared with a student's Director of Graduate Studies, Graduate Coordinator, and Associate Dean.
+The UVELPE consists of three components: a grammar and vocabulary test, an essay, and an oral assessment.
+The exam usually takes about two hours.
+Results and recommendations are available within a few weeks.
 To read more about this language requirement, please refer to the graduate handbook here.

 Orange Chevron Point RightThe oral portion of the UVELPE Test now meets the graduate record testing requirement for prospective graduate teaching assistants whose first language is one other than English.
 A score of at least 55 is required for permission to begin teaching without completion of appropriate oral language training.